-Historically marginalized groups – including individuals dually eligible for Medicare and Medicaid – continue to be disproportionately harmed by COVID-19.1,2 Projections state that the United States could see 100 million COVID-19 infections and a potentially significant wave of deaths this fall and winter, driven by new omicron subvariants.3 In addition, getting a flu vaccine will be critical during the cold weather seasons because flu viruses and COVID-19 will likely be spreading concurrently.
-Historically marginalized groups are at higher risk for developing severe complications from the flu as well as from COVID-19.4 Flu vaccination helps prevent or reduce the severity of flu illness and a reduction of outpatient illnesses, hospitalizations, and intensive care unit admissions could alleviate the stress on the U.S. health care system caused by COVID-19.
+Historically marginalized groups – including individuals dually eligible for Medicare and Medicaid – continue to be disproportionately harmed by the COVID-19 public health emergency.1,2 Projections state that the United States could see 100 million COVID-19 infections and a potentially significant wave of deaths this fall and winter, driven by new omicron subvariants.3 In addition, getting a flu vaccine will be critical during the cold weather seasons because flu viruses and COVID-19 will likely be spreading concurrently.
+Historically marginalized groups are at higher risk for developing severe complications from the flu as well as from COVID-19.4 Flu vaccination helps prevent or reduce the severity of flu illness and a reduction of outpatient illnesses, hospitalizations, and intensive care unit admissions could alleviate the stress on the U.S. health care system caused by the COVID-19 public health emergency.

-Strategies to reduce the persistent health disparities that were exacerbated by COVID-19 include:
+Strategies to reduce the persistent health disparities that were exacerbated by the COVID-19 public health emergency include: